container-desktop/container-desktop/docs/guides/installation.md

-> **Note:** Windows Defender SmartScreen may pop-up and prevent StartContainerDesktopInstaller.exe from starting.
+> **Note:** Windows Defender SmartScreen may pop-up and prevent ContainerDesktopInstaller.exe from starting.
 When this is the case do the following: please select "More Info" and Select "Run Anyway".

 ## Unattended installation option